 You are here:

-Brixton Windmill is open for visits - details of dates and how to book on our Visit page.
+Brixton Windmill is now closed for tours for 2013.
+It will reopen at Easter 2014 - dates and details of how to book will be published on our Visit page.

 We now have our own YouTube channel, where you can see videos like the one above, made by Will Glanville.
 Many thanks to Will for such high quality footage that really shows the mill in fine form!

 Brixton Windmill is a tangible reminder to all Londoners of the close links that the capital had with agriculture and food production.

 Our image gallery includes a collection of photos of Brixton Windmill before, during and after restoration, as well as events in Windmill Gardens